Abraham S. Fischler

-Abraham S. Fischler has always been a visionary, an innovator and a risk taker.
+Abraham S. Fischler was always a visionary, an innovator, and a risk taker.

-After earning his doctorate from Columbia University Teachers College in 1959, he went on to serve as Assistant Professor of Science Education at Harvard University and Professor of Education at the University of California at Berkeley, before joining Nova Southeastern University in 1966.
+After earning his doctorate from Columbia University Teachers College in 1959, Abraham S. Fischler began his career in academia first as Assistant Professor of Science Education at Harvard University, and then Professor of Education at the University of California at Berkeley, before joining Nova Southeastern University in 1966.

 Recognizing that the educational system was failing about one third of the American population, Fischler promoted drastic changes in the way students learn.
 Rather than compete on the arbitrary playing field of time, he proposed that the curriculum be tailored to each student's individual needs, with content delivered in a manner and at a pace consistent with his or her learning style.
 In fact, he began the Abraham S. Fischler College of Education to fill an existing need in the community.